Camilla Oldgren, CEO of Immuneed

 A: That remains to be seen, but I’m a team player, as I’ve said.
 I listen as much as I speak, and I’m very transparent, which I think people appreciate.
 I share as much with the team as I can, because I want everyone pulling in the same direction.
 If they understand where we’re going, it’s easier to do what has to be done in order to get there.
 That said, I do set high expectations.
 I give people my confidence, and I want them to deliver as agreed.
 This role is a lot about having confidence – in our offering, in our choices and in each other.
 I’m very confident about Immuneed’s future, but it’s going to take work to bring it about.
 That’s a challenge I welcome, and I think my colleagues would say the same.

-Visit our knowledge center or head to our services to learn more about how we help clients bring their molecules into fruition.
+Visit our Insight Hub or head to our services to learn more about how we help clients bring their molecules into fruition.